 Perceptions of social status hierarchies underlie the development of group biases.
 In this line of research, we are studying children's and adults' representations of social status hierarchies in Indonesia, where ethnic groups hold distinct forms of social status (i.e., either wealth or political influence, but not both).
-We are finding that children as young as 7 years old can associate ethnic groups with distinct forms of status and that there is a greater preference for wealth than political influence.
+We are finding that children as young as 6.5 years old can associate ethnic groups with distinct forms of status and that there is a greater preference for groups with wealth than political influence.

 Claims of genetic superiority are at the heart of White supremacist ideology.
 Current genetics education curriculum does not equip students with the tools to refute these racist essentialist arguments, and in some cases may unintentionally perpetuate essentialist thinking.
 With my colleagues at BSCS Science Learning, we are developing anti-racist genetics educational curriculum that teaches students why racial essentialism is scientifically inaccurate, and why a structural view of racial inequality is more empirically sound.

 There are an infinite number of ways to categorize people into groups.
 Cultural contexts are a central influence on young learners' social categorization, and their reasoning about the causal structure of social groups (i.e., whether groups are biologically or culturally determined).
 This project examines children's racial essentialism in Brazil, where racial categorization is more closely tied to a malleable trait, skin tone, rather than to parental heritage.
 We are testing whether Brazilian children and adults have flexible concepts of race.